Joint Session 41 Robert Dickinson Symposium

 9:00 AM

-Understanding Projected Uncertainties in the Northern Winter Climate: Role of Interhemispheric Sea Surface Temperature Gradient and Arctic Sea Ice Cover
+Understanding Projected Uncertainties in the Northern Winter Climate: Role of the Interhemispheric Sea Surface Temperature Gradient and Arctic Sea Ice Cover

-Ho-Nam Cheung, Sun Yat-sen University, Zhuhai, China; and N. Keenlyside, T. Koenigk, S. Yang, T. Tian, Z. Xu, Y. Gao, F. Ogawa, N. E. Omrani, S. Qiao, and W. Zhou
+Ho-Nam Cheung, Sun Yat-sen Univ., Zhuhai, China; and N. Keenlyside, T. Koenigk, S. Yang, T. Tian, Z. Xu, Y. Gao, F. Ogawa, N. E. Omrani, S. Qiao, and W. Zhou

 9:15 AM

-Antarctic Ice Sheet – Climate Feedbacks Under High Future Carbon Emissions
+Antarctic Ice Sheet–Climate Feedbacks under High Future Carbon Emissions

 9:30 AM

-Ocean Optics can Modulate the Cooling of the Southern Ocean under Doubled CO2 by Affecting Mixed Layer Dynamics
+Ocean Optics Can Modulate the Cooling of the Southern Ocean under Doubled CO2 by Affecting Mixed Layer Dynamics

 Location: 105 (Boston Convention and Exhibition Center)